“Every system in our bodies depends upon our breath to survive.”

 - Close your eyes.
 On each inhalation and exhalation breathe in and out through your nose to help activate your parasympathetic nervous system (rest and digest).

-- After the ten-minutes slowly open your eyes and wiggle your toes before returning back to your day.
+- After the five-minutes slowly open your eyes and wiggle your toes before returning back to your day.

 - Scan your body from your toes traveling up the ankles, knees, hips, spine, wrist, elbows, shoulders, neck, and jaw until you arrive at the top of your skull.
 Notice if your breath pattern has shifted and how body feels post meditation session.
 Imagine how your body and mind would feel if you kept up this daily meditation practice.